spydx/equinor-ctf-2024/writeups/misc/Leftovers/FesseMisk/README.md

 # Employee of the Week

 ### Challenge Overview
-This was a easy and fun challenge to get to do some scripting early on in the competition on my part.
+This was an easy and fun challenge to get to do some scripting early on in the competition on my part.
-It is a challenge that is solved when finding the needle in a heystack, which fortunatly is easy with compuers.
+It is a challenge that is solved when finding the needle in a heystack, which fortunately is easy with computers.

 **Challenge extract:**
 > "Our 'employee of the week' eloped.
 He was the only one that knew the master class secret.
 We managed to extract logs from his last activities.
 Can you find anything from this?"